TatsunoriMarumo/myBCIT-Guide/docs/setting-up-email.md

 1. Follow the **Step 1 - 3** of **[Set up forwarding](#set-up-forwarding)**.

 2. Click **Identities**.
+> ✏️ The image for Steps 2 - 5 is shown together in after Step 5.

 1. Click **your myBCIT email address**.